runtimeverification/wasm-semantics/wasm-text.md

 There are several formats of block instructions, and the text-to-abstract transformation must be distributed over them.

-**TODO:**

--   Desugar BlockInstr here, by adding labelDepth and labelIds to context.
--   Then desugar the folded versions of the block instructions here as well.

 ```k
     rule #t2aInstr<C>( block                TDS:TypeDecls IS end)     =>  block     TDS #t2aInstrs<C>(IS) end
     rule #t2aInstr<C>( block  ID:Identifier TDS           IS end OID) =>  block  ID TDS #t2aInstrs<C>(IS) end OID